 The penalty for prone paddling to the take-off zone, and/or in the take-off zone, will be a warning for the first offense when prone paddling occurs for longer than 15 seconds.
 If the prone paddling continues, the second offense will be a non-priority interference.
 If prone paddling still continues, the third offense will be a second non-priority interference and removal from the heat with two non-priority interferences.

-A SUP surfer must be standing at all times while paddling back to the take-off zone, as well as paddling in the take-off zone, except for the following circumstances:
+While waiting in the take-off zone a SUP surfer must be standing at all times, unless there are extreme conditions as determined by the Contest Director.

+The penalty for prone sitting on the board while waiting in the take-off zone will be a warning for the first offense when sitting occurs for longer than 15 seconds.
+If the prone sitting continues, the second offense will be a non-priority interference.
+If prone sitting still continues, the third offense will be a second non-priority interference and removal from the heat at the moment of the third offense.

+Prone sitting, lying on the board, kneeling, or squatting are not allowed while waiting in the takeoff zone.

+A SUP surfer may sit on board to adjust equipment (jersey, leash, etc.)

 SUP and Paddleboard Racing RulesEquipment Specifications

 SUP Race Craft & Specifications: